selvaganesh19/2048-game-using-Java-script/README.md

 ✅ Steps:
 Go to Netlify

-1.Click "Add new site" → "Import an existing project"
+Click "Add new site" → "Import an existing project"

-2.Connect your GitHub repository
+Connect your GitHub repository

-3.Configure the deploy settings:
+Configure the deploy settings:

-4.Build Command: Leave blank (or enter N/A)
+Build Command: Leave blank (or enter N/A)

-5.Publish Directory: static/
+Publish Directory: static/

-6.Click "Deploy Site"
+Click "Deploy Site"

 🎉 Done!
 Your 2048 game is now live at: